 You can develop neuropathy for several reasons, but the most common cause is high blood sugar from diabetes.
 Additional triggers of neuropathy include:

 You can also develop peripheral neuropathy from certain cancers and their treatments, like chemotherapy.

 There are more than 100 different types of peripheral neuropathy, and they each have their own symptoms depending on the kind of nerves damaged.
 While the signs of neuropathy can vary from person to person, they often include:

 You might also have stabbing, burning, shooting pain, or the feeling of pins and needles when you have peripheral neuropathy.
 For many people with this condition, their symptoms become worse at night.

 During your appointment, the team conducts a comprehensive examination to identify the cause of your neuropathy to treat any reversible causes immediately.
 Based on your diagnosis and symptoms, they might recommend several different therapies, including:

 For some forms of neuropathy, the team might also recommend radiofrequency ablation.
 This therapy uses radio waves to disrupt the pain signals sent from your nerves.

-For more information on neuropathy treatments, call restorative Physical Medicine or schedule an appointment online today.
+For more information on neuropathy treatments, call Enhance Center to schedule an appointment today.